|Home » TECHNOLOGY » Offshore » Wind farm design offshore » Electrical system|

-The design of the electrical system is determined by the characteristics of the wind turbine generators and of the network to which the project is to be connected, as well as regulations imposed upon it, notably through grid codes.
-The network operator controls the grid to meet their operational objectives and also requires a degree of control over large generators (which may include offshore wind farms).
+The design of the electrical system is determined by the characteristics of the wind turbine generators and of the network to which the project is to be connected, as well as regulations imposed upon it, notably through Grid Codes.
+The network operator controls the grid to meet its operational objectives and also requires a degree of control over large generators (which may include offshore wind farms).
 Additionally, the wind farm must be designed to respond appropriately to grid faults.
-These demands can be expected for any large wind farm located offshore: see Part II: Grid Integration.
+These demands can be expected for any large wind farm located offshore (see Part II).

 Wind turbine control and electrical systems are constantly evolving to provide improved characteristics and fault response for the purpose of grid integration.
 Nevertheless, the wind farm electrical system can be expected to have additional functional requirements in addition to the basic transmission from turbines to the grid connection point.

 Offshore substations are used to reduce electrical losses by increasing the voltage and then exporting the power to shore.
 Generally a substation does not need to be installed if:

 - The project is small (~100 MW or less);